 Part of our commitment to personalized learning as well as providing a broad and balanced curriculum is to ensure that we have high caliber specialists to deliver our curriculum.
 When hiring faculty for specialist programs we ensure that every teacher is an expert in their area of instruction.
 Our faculty have an average of 9 years of teaching experience in their area expertise so our students are learning from the best whether it be PE, the arts, languages or technology.
 To support our students physical and emotional wellness we have full time counselors and nurses to help ensure our students have a healthy and happy day at Stamford.

 Linda has extensive experience teaching STEM subjects in both North America and Asia.
 Her formal education is focused on science, and her Master’s degree is in Secondary Science Education.
-She joins Stamford Hong Kong as our STEMinn Coordinator supporting our teachers in the delivery of this important program to our elementary students.
-Her keen interests in science, technology, art, music, and sustainability will allow her to enrich our educational endeavors in innovation and our extracurricular program.
-She has organized several robotics competitions and directed many showcases of student work in school fairs of which she believes hold immense value for all students of any ability.
+She joined Stamford in 2017 as the STEMinn Coordinator supporting teachers in the delivery of this inspiring program to elementary students.
+Her keen interests in science, technology, art, music, and sustainability played a key role in enriching the educational endeavors in innovation and the CCA program.
+She has organized several robotics competitions and directed many showcases of student work in school fairs of which she believes holds immense value for all students of any ability.